barney0/WU-STHACK-2019/README.md

 Reaching the website, we get a webpage allowing you to scan a ticket (QRCode) from your camera.

-Once done, we get the following error: **"Error - Could not parse json"**.
+Once done, we get the following error:

 ![error_json](/error_json.png)